cactuscommunications/kubernetes-ingress/docs/content/app-protect/configuration.md

 ---
 title: Configuration

-description: "This document describes how to configure the NGINX App Protect module"
+description: "This document describes how to configure the NGINX App Protect WAF module"
 weight: 1900
 doctypes: [""]
 toc: true
 docs: "DOCS-578"
 ---

-This document describes how to configure the NGINX App Protect module
+This document describes how to configure the NGINX App Protect WAF module
-> Check out the complete NGINX Ingress Controller with App Protect example resources on GitHub [for VirtualServer resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/custom-resources/appprotect-waf) and [for Ingress resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/ingress-resources/appprotect).
+> Check out the complete NGINX Ingress Controller with App Protect WAF example resources on GitHub [for VirtualServer resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/custom-resources/appprotect-waf) and [for Ingress resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/ingress-resources/appprotect).

 ## Global Configuration

-The NGINX Ingress Controller has a set of global configuration parameters that align with those available in the NGINX App Protect module.
+The NGINX Ingress Controller has a set of global configuration parameters that align with those available in the NGINX App Protect WAF module.
 See [ConfigMap keys](/nginx-ingress-controller/configuration/global-configuration/configmap-resource/#modules) for the complete list.
-The App Protect parameters use the `app-protect*` prefix.
+The App Protect WAF parameters use the `app-protect*` prefix.

-> Check out the complete NGINX Ingress Controller with App Protect example resources on GitHub [for VirtualServer resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/custom-resources/appprotect-waf) and [for Ingress resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/ingress-resources/appprotect).
+> Check out the complete NGINX Ingress Controller with App Protect WAF example resources on GitHub [for VirtualServer resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/custom-resources/appprotect-waf) and [for Ingress resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/ingress-resources/appprotect).

-## Enable App Protect for an Ingress Resource
+## Enable App Protect WAF for an Ingress Resource

-You can enable and configure NGINX App Protect on a per-Ingress-resource basis.
-To do so, you can apply the [App Protect annotations](/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/#app-protect) to each desired resource.
+You can enable and configure NGINX App Protect WAF on a per-Ingress-resource basis.
+To do so, you can apply the [App Protect WAF annotations](/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/#app-protect) to each desired resource.

+## Enable App Protect WAF for a Virtual Server Resource

+You can enable and configure NGINX App Protect WAF on a per-VirtualServer-resource basis.
+To do so, you can create a [Policy custom resource with references to the Appprotect WAF resources](/nginx-ingress-controller/configuration/policy-resource/#waf) and add these Policy references to each VirtualServer resource you want to protect.

-## App Protect Policies
+## App Protect WAF Policies

-You can define App Protect policies for your Ingress resources by creating an `APPolicy` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+You can define App Protect WAF policies for your Ingress or Virtual Server resources by creating an `APPolicy` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

  > **Note**: The fields `policy.signature-requirements[].minRevisionDatetime` and `policy.signature-requirements[].maxRevisionDatetime` are not currently supported.